zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The issue is that we try to store every thing as `void*`, but the cast of a
+The issue is that we try to store everything as `void*`, but the cast of a
 function pointer into a `void*` would not be safe.
-The standard says about this:
+The standard says this:

 > The type of a pointer to cv `void` or a pointer to an object type is called an
 > ***object pointer*** type. [...]
 The type of a pointer that can designate a function